tomomiyazaki/tomomiyazaki.github.io/index.md

 # My Goals

 1. Respect everyone.
 Grades of jobs and places does not matter.
 Ourself matter.
 2. Work optimistically.
-Even though things will work out.
+Things will work out.
 3. Be patient.
 Don't become disappointed when things don't work out exactly as planned.
 4. Be persistent.
 Keep working even when things get difficult.
 Push through the tough time.
 5. Refine myself.
 Stop comparing myself to others.